Risks and Opportunities

 We as an "Eco-First Company", contributes to achieving harmony between the earth, society and people and realizing a sustainable society through initiatives for the conservation of biodiversity.

 Further Reducing CO2 Emissions from Overall Business Processes

-We specified a medium and long-term target of 30 % reduction in CO2 emissions from our business activities by 2030 (vs 2017) and we have agreed to participate in Science Based Targets (SBT), an international initiative for addressing climate change.
-To achieve the target, we will promote reducing energy consumption, introduce the use of renewable energies with low CO2 emission levels, and so on, within and outside Japan.
+We have set a medium and long-term target of a 30 % reduction in CO2 emissions from our business activities by 2030 (vs. 2017), and in January 2020 we obtained certification from the Science Based Targets (SBT) initiative, an international initiative to address climate change.
+To achieve the target, we will promote energy conservation in Japan and overseas and introduce measures such as the use of renewable energy sources with low CO2 emissions.

 Shimadzu Group CO2 Emissions and Contribution to Reduction in CO2 Emissions